brunohgrau/ERPCompras/README.md

 - Express
 - MongoDB

 ### User Stories

--User can login and register
+- User can login and register
--User can CRUD a purchase
+- User can CRUD a purchase
--User can CRUD a provider
+- User can CRUD a provider
--User can see a table with all products purchased
+- User can see a table with all products purchased